Kietpawpan/pythonApp/README.md

 __Steps:__

 # Import the tkinter module for creating a desktop app, and refer to it as tk.
-‘‘‘
 import tkinter
 from tkinter import *
-‘‘‘

 # Create a new function called "Show Output", which gets integer number transformed from the text number input
 def show_output():
     number = int(number_input.get())

 # Check before showing the output.
-If number equals zero, then show the text "Zero is meaningless",
-# and end the output function.
+If number equals zero, then show the text "Zero is meaningless" and end the output function.
     if number == 0:
         output_label.configure(text='Zero is meaningless')
         return